SpiceShelf

 What I built

-• Deployment topology — Docker on LXC 201, behind a Cloudflare Tunnel.
+- Deployment topology — Docker on LXC 201, behind a Cloudflare Tunnel, with a pull-based CI deploy reconciler.

 Product decisions

-• The heat scale is the signature mechanic.
-Visual identity (the pepper ramp) and product (heat-aware search) both hang off the same primitive.
+- The heat scale is the signature mechanic.
+Visual identity (the pepper ramp) and product (heat-aware search, PepperScale ratings) both hang off the same primitive.
 The brand and the product point at the same thing, by design.

-• PocketBase, not a managed BaaS.
+- PocketBase, not a managed BaaS.
 Same self-host pattern used across the portfolio.
-The waitlist runs on infrastructure I operate, with a documented recovery runbook.
+Waitlist, shelves, and billing entitlements all run on infrastructure I operate, with documented recovery runbooks.

 Technical architecture

-• Operational layer: waitlist runbook covers PocketBase env, admin auth, container health, and the unique-constraint failure mode.
-The runbook is the difference between "the site is down" and "the site is down for exactly this reason and here's the recovery."
+spiceshelf-deploy.sh) that fetches the exact pushed SHA, installs infra files atomically, and only force-recreates PocketBase when migrations actually changed. - Operational layer: waitlist and deploy runbooks cover PocketBase env, admin auth, container health, and known failure modes — the difference between "the site is down" and "the site is down for exactly this reason and here's the recovery."

 Design and brand